photo credit: Noah Devereaux

 The next time you pass any fast food place, walk inside and ask for a bottle of champagne, a cup of melted cheese, and a free thin-crust pizza.
-You will, most likely, be escorted from the building and maybe also memed to death by a 12-year old who’s exceptionally good at Twitter.
+You will, most likely, be escorted from the building.
 But there’s a place where you can fulfill all these desires.
 A place where melted cheese is as plentiful as tap water and everyone gets a free pizza after spending $40.
 It’s called Roll N Roaster, and it’s somewhere you should have on your to-visit list alongside iconic spots like P.J.
-Clarke’s and Bamonte’s.
+Clarke’s and Peter Luger.

 Roll N Roaster is a fast food place in Sheepshead Bay that specializes in roast beef sandwiches, and it’s been open since 1971.
 It’s sort of like if the original Arby’s went rogue and started exhibiting a reckless amount of personality, and you get the impression that it hasn’t really changed in the past 40+ years.
 If you live nearby, there’s a good chance you have fond memories of deep-fried childhood meals here, and if you’ve never heard of this place, you should map out a route and head over one weekend for a quick lunch before hitting the beach.

 From the outside, Roll N Roaster looks like something you’d find on a road trip through the American Southwest sometime during the Carter administration.
-It’s a big building with striped yellow awnings and several American flags flying from the roof, and when you walk inside, you’ll find a massive dining space with bright yellow tables, wood-paneled walls, and heavy glass light fixtures that wouldn’t feel out of place in a bachelor’s home in the year 1975.
-At the back, there’s usually a small crowd - whether it’s lunch or 1am - standing roughly six feet from a large counter, either staring up at a large menu or waiting for their food.
+It’s a big building with striped yellow awnings and several American flags flying from the roof, and when you walk in you’ll find a massive dining space with bright yellow tables, wood-paneled walls, and heavy glass light fixtures that wouldn’t feel out of place in a bachelor’s home in the year 1975.
+At the back, there’s usually a small crowd - whether it’s lunch or 1am - either staring up at a large menu or waiting for their food.